ABOUT Colorectal Cancer - Symptoms, Treatments and Prevention

 Symptoms of Colorectal Cancer

-symptoms occur because the tumor is ripping apart the tissue of the colon or
+Symptoms of colorectal cancer include abdominal cramps, bloating, weight loss, diarrhea, constipation, and blood in the stools.
+These symptoms occur because the tumor is ripping apart the tissue of the colon or rectum.

 Treatments Available

-cancer is surgery.
-This method may involve the removal of the entire colon or
+One conventional method of treatment for colorectal cancer is surgery.
+This method may involve the removal of the entire colon or rectum or the removal of just part of the colon.

-even death.
-And because other organ systems often suffer as well, other types
+An extensive operation like this is at high risk for complications, including problems with the abdominal cavity, blood loss, and even death.
+And because other organ systems often suffer as well, other types of treatment may be required.

-colorectal cancer is chemotherapy, which can include oral medications or
+A second conventional method of treatment for colorectal cancer is chemotherapy, which can include oral medications or intravenous infusions.

 Chemotherapy uses chemicals to kill cancer cells.
 Side effects can be eliminated by using other drugs that use different mechanisms to inhibit cell growth (such as anti-angiogenic drugs)